Alvinza/vinkid-beatz/README.md

+# Beat Store Application

-# This application is about a beat store
+This application is a modern and user-friendly beat/music store built using the **MERN Stack** technologies.
+It allows users to browse, play, and purchase beats seamlessly.

-The app is user friendly, it was made by the MERN Stack technologies.
-It's about a beat/music store where users can play beats and purchase using stripe.
-Users are able to login, register, purchase or play beats.
+## Features

+- **Play Beats**: Users can preview beats directly on the website.
+- **User Authentication**: Login and register functionalities for a personalized experience.
+- **Purchase Beats**: Secure checkout process using **Stripe**.
+- **Responsive Design**: The app is accessible on various devices.

-## How to use the application
+## How to Use the Application

-This application/website consist of 9 pages.
-Anyone can access the beat store and play beats.
+1. **Browse Beats**: Anyone can access the beat store and play beats without an account.
-If a user want to purchase they must login first, if they don't have account they are able to create a account.
-The navbar has every links that the user will need to run the app
+2. **Create an Account**: To purchase beats, users must register for an account if they don’t already have one.
+3. **Login**: Existing users can log in to access additional features, such as purchasing beats.
+4. **Purchase Beats**: Add desired beats to the cart and proceed to checkout via Stripe for secure payment.

+## Navigation

+The application consists of 9 pages, accessible through a user-friendly navigation bar:

+- **Home**: Overview of the beat store.
+- **Beats**: Browse and play available beats.
+- **Register**: Create a new account.
+- **Login**: Access your account.
+- **Cart**: View selected beats for purchase.
+- **Checkout**: Secure payment via Stripe.
+- **Profile**: Manage account details.
+- **Contact**: Reach out for support or inquiries.
+- **About**: Learn more about the application.

+## Technologies Used

+- **MongoDB**: Database for storing user data and beat information.
+- **Express.js**: Backend framework for handling server-side logic.
+- **React.js**: Frontend library for creating an interactive user interface.
+- **Node.js**: Runtime environment for executing server-side JavaScript.
+- **Stripe**: Secure payment gateway for processing transactions.